Learn the species of maple trees most commonly found in the United States, and how to tell them apart.

 Scientific name: Acer rubrum

-Red maples are one of the most common trees across the Eastern U.S. The red maple gets its name from the color of its twigs and leaf stems, and the deep red its leaves and fruit turn in the fall.
+Red maples are one of the most common trees across the Eastern U.S. The red maple gets its name from the colour of its twigs and leaf stems.
+They are some of the best maple trees for fall foliage.

 Silver maple